Transformative Water Leadership Academy

 TWLA will prepare tomorrow’s utility leaders to address emerging water issues and opportunities and to guide utilities through positive transformation.
 In current times, all organizations (including utilities) must deliver on the triple bottom line: social, environmental, and financial performance.
 TWLA graduates will be empowered to meet this challenge.

-Expanding the Water Workforce and its Leadership
+Expanding the Water Workforce & its Leadership

 Much of the nation’s water infrastructure is in urgent need of repair, maintenance, and replacement.
 The skilled leadership and talent needed to complete this crucial work has been in short supply.
 Water utilities must reflect the communities they serve; it’s time to broaden the pipeline for the water community.